Cardiovascular disease: Reducing risk and improving heart function

 Risk factors of cardiovascular disease include:

-• Smoking, which affects blood flow by increasing the stickiness of the blood cells, and reduces the bloods ability to carry oxygen.
+- Smoking affects blood flow by increasing the stickiness of the blood cells and reduces the blood’s ability to carry oxygen.
 Impaired blood flow increases the likelihood of blockages, which is why smokers have double the risk of a heart attack than a non-smoker

 Autoimmune disease and cardiovascular disease